We’re hiring! See here for more information about our vacancy for a PhD student in Practical Philosophy. The deadline is March 5th.

-The Stockholm Centre for the Ethics of War and Peace is funded by the Knut and Alice Wallenberg Foundation, and based in the Philosophy Department at Stockholm University.
-SCEWP is directed by Helen Frowe, Professor of Practical Philosophy and Knut and Alice Wallenberg Scholar at Stockholm.
+The doctoral researcher will be attached to the Stockholm Centre for the Ethics of War and Peace (SCEWP) which is funded by the Knut and Alice Wallenberg Foundation and part of the Philosophy Department at Stockholm University.
+SCEWP is directed by Professor Helen Frowe, who will serve as primary supervisor for the successful applicant.
+SCEWP aims to produce cutting-edge philosophical research in the ethics of war and peace, foster international collaboration with scholars, policy-makers and military practitioners, and improve public and policy debates concerning the ethics of war and peace.

 CFP: 6th Annual Graduate and Early Career (Virtual) Reading Retreat